-Yes, that’s a cop-out, but we really mean that.
-The whole point of using a quality build is that you have access to almost all of the weapons in the entire game.
-As long as there are no Intelligence or Faith requirements, feel free to use it.
+Yes, that’s a cop-out, but we mean that.
+The whole point of using a quality build is that you have access to almost all the weapons in the game.
+If there are no Intelligence or Faith requirements, feel free to use it.

 Proper stat distribution and upgrading will make almost any Dex or Str weapon viable for you to use.

-In fact, you could even pull some points off of your Strength stat to spec into Intelligence or Faith if you do want access to those weapons.
+In fact, you could even pull some points off your Strength stat to spec into Intelligence or Faith if you want access to those weapons.
 Plenty of PvP players do this to get access to Pyromancies.
-We’re avoiding that ourselves, but that doesn’t mean that you have to.
+We’re avoiding that ourselves, but that doesn’t mean you have to.

 So when you’re picking your equipment for your quality Bandit build in Dark Souls Remastered, go nuts!
 Experiment and try as many weapons as you want.
 Once you’ve found one that you like, learn its moveset and focus on upgrading it.

-Unlike with our pure Strength build, we’re not keen on putting points into your Sorcery casting stats.
+Unlike our pure Strength build, we’re not keen on putting points into your Sorcery casting stats.

-With an Str build, you have room to play around with some stats.
+You have room to play around with an Str build with some stats.
 With a quality build, however, you’re already stretched thin by having to invest in two opposing weapon stats.

 If you’re adamant about having some sort of spellcasting ability, though, then you can pull some points out of Strength and put them into Intelligence to gain access to the Black Flame Pyromancy.